Shyam Thapa

-Shyam Thapa is an Indian former footballer and coach.
-He represented the India national football team and was the bronze-medallist at the 1970 Asian Games.
+Shyam Thapa is a former footballer and coach.
+Born in Nepal, he represented the India national football team and was the bronze-medallist at the 1970 Asian Games.
 He later went on to manage the Nepal national football team.

 Coached by P. K. Banerjee, Thapa became one of the finest and aggressive strikers of the country during the 1970s, known for his bicycle-kicks.

 Playing career

 Shyam Thapa was first discovered when he scored the match winner for Gorkha Military Higher Secondary School (HSS) against Anjuman Islam Higher secondary school, Mumbai in the 1964 Subroto Mukherjee Cup final.
 The East Bengal supremo Jyotish Chandra Guha, who had a good eye for talent, signed him for the 1966 season.
 Shyam made a memorable debut as a precocious 18-year-old in the 1966 Calcutta Football League, scoring a hat-trick against Rajasthan Club.
 Afterwards, he returned to Gorkha Brigade and played for them from 1967–1969.
 Thapa later participated in the prestigious Merchant's Cup, hosted by Calcutta Cricket and Football Club.

 His finest hour came in the 1969 Durand final when he scored an opportunistic match winner in the reply against redoubtable Border Security Force (BSF).
 General Maneckshaw witnessed that match and invited the entire Gorkha Brigade team for a party the next day.
 At that party, Shyam requested Maneckshaw, who became a Field Marshal later, to release him from the army so that he could pursue his career as a professional.
 The General agreed and Shyam Thapa joined East Bengal again in 1970.

 In 1970, Thapa helped India win bronze medal in Merdeka tournament.
 In that year, he won bronze at the Bangkok Asian Games, with P. K. Banerjee managed and Syed Nayeemuddin captained team.
 He scored in India's 3–0 win over Indonesia in the 1970 Asian Games and also in the 3–1 win over Malaysia in the Merdeka tournament.
 That year, East Bengal played in the 4–2–4 system and their quintet of forwards Swapan Sengupta, Ashok Chatterjee, Mohammed Habib and Shyam Thapa were all short-statured but explosive, skilful and a delight to watch with their flair and incessant attacking play.
 They were brilliant in the Durand tournament which East Bengal won by easily overcoming RAC Bikaner, Sikh Regimental Centre (SRC) Meerut, Mafatlal Mills and Mohun Bagan 2–0 in the final.

 Shyam Thapa's career, however, suffered a setback.
 His family was worried about the increasing Naxalite violence in Kolkata and asked him to leave.
 He took a transfer to Mafatlal Mills, Bombay and linked up with former Gorkha Brigade players like Ranjit Thapa, Bhupender Singh Rawat and Amar Bahadur.
 He stayed with Mafatlal Mills from 1971–74.